top of page

 I only did it once.

 Once can be enough to cause detrimental harm.
-Studies have shown predation of birds responding to a conspecific call playback is a real risk.
+Studies have shown that predation of birds responding to a conspecific call playback is a real risk.

 A friend was on a bird walk and one of the group used call playback to attract a bird into the open.
 Almost immediately a raptor flew down and took the bird.
 The birder responsible for the call playback quipped 'that's one bird that won't be calling again'.